-The secrecy surrounding private devices has been a hot-button issue in the current political climate on a national level, but what about on the state level?
-A 2013 law (SB 1368) was passed to give the public access to information about official government business conducted through private emails, but one loophole has delegitimized this law.
+Secrecy surrounding public business conducted on private devices has been a hot-button issue on the national level, but what about the state level?
+A 2013 law (SB 1368) ensured public access to information about official government business conducted through private emails and other accounts, but one loophole in the Texas Public Information Act has undermined this law.

 The PIA Private Communications Custodian Loophole’s Impact of Open Government

-SB 1368 was passed in 2013 in response to a series of incidents in which government officials sought to skirt public information laws by conducting official business through private emails.
-That law codified existing Attorney General opinions, expressly providing that the content of a communication governed whether a communication was subject to the Public Information Act, not the device on which it was sent or received.
-Under SB 1368, if a government official is conducting official business through personal email, the resulting communication is still subject to the Public Information Act (PIA).
+The Texas Legislature passed SB 1368 in 2013 in response to a series of incidents in which government officials sought to skirt public information laws by conducting official business through private emails.
+That law codified existing attorney general opinions, expressly providing that the content of a communication governed whether a communication was subject to the Public Information Act, not the device on which it was sent or received.
+Under SB 1368, if a government official is conducting official business through personal email or text messaging, the resulting communication is still subject to the Texas Public Information Act (PIA).

-In the years since SB 1368 was passed, some government agencies have responded to the new law by claiming that they could not release documents in which government officials conducted government business on private emails because the agency does not have custody and control of the computing device on which the emails are accessed.
+In the years since the law’s passage, some government agencies have claimed they could not release documents in which public officials conducted government business in private accounts because the agency does not have custody and control of the electronic device.